dalesgit/obsidian/pages/lydia-memories.md

 ## Birth and more
 When you were conceived
-	- pain when the knife put to Bridget's belly.
-I was thrown out of delivery room -- she's the only one of five.
-		- giving my best to coach and encourage Bridget in nursing.
-Wanting the best for Lydia. *La Leche League with Mo*
-	- reading stories.
-She loved them.
-	- holding her til she fell asleep
+pain when the knife put to Bridget's belly.
+I was thrown out of delivery room -she's the only one of five. giving my best to coach and encourage Bridget in nursing.
+Wanting the best for Lydia. *La Leche League with Mo* reading stories.
+She loved them. holding her til she fell asleep
 ## Michigan City
-	- Kneeling in the grass to see living things.
+Kneeling in the grass to see living things.
-	- Flopping in the mountains of leaves.
+Flopping in the mountains of leaves.
-	- Father/Daughter dance.
+Father/Daughter dance.
 So proud.
 Thought her so beautiful.
-Disappointed that she was too shy or embarrassed to be with me, she wouldn't dance.
-	- filming her concert at Kindergarten.
+Disappointed that she was too shy or embarrassed to be with me, she wouldn't dance. filming her concert at Kindergarten.
 So proud of her.
-	- Passion for water -- Lake Michigan in the cold May weather.
+Passion for water -Lake Michigan in the cold May weather.
 Dislocating shoulder when we were jumping in the waves.
-I felt so bad -- and left out of the healing as Bridget took her without me to hospital.
+I felt so bad -and left out of the healing as Bridget took her without me to hospital.
-- ## Move to Hawai'i
+## Move to Hawai'i
-	- Singing Potters song as we drove to Hawai'i.
+Singing Potters song as we drove to Hawai'i.
 Her sadness at leaving e.g. her substitute family, Ethan, Mama Sue.
-	- Swimming in the pool at Hawai'i Kai.
+Swimming in the pool at Hawai'i Kai.
-	- Playing in the snow on top of Pikes Peak.
+Playing in the snow on top of Pikes Peak.
-	- Connected with her 3rd grade teacher at Kamilo'iki.
-Special focus on writing -- Lydia knew about telling stories.
+Connected with her 3rd grade teacher at Kamilo'iki.
+Special focus on writing -Lydia knew about telling stories.
-	- Learning to swim -- passion for water.
+Learning to swim -passion for water.
-- ## Priory
+## Priory
-	- Driving to school -- "pastor's kid knows homeless names"
-	- Picking up the Kia and she drove for the first time.
+Driving to school -"pastor's kid knows homeless names" Picking up the Kia and she drove for the first time.
 Going to the center and waiting for hours to take the exam and get the permit.
-- ## Church related
+## Church related
-	- Assisting me at Isaiah's baptism (in the rain)
+Assisting me at Isaiah's baptism (in the rain)
-	- I felt so proud of her.
+I felt so proud of her.
-	- But there on Maui I felt sad that again she wanted me to be gone.
+But there on Maui I felt sad that again she wanted me to be gone.
-		- Was she intimidated by me?
+Was she intimidated by me?
-		- So angry with me?
+So angry with me?
-		- Her counseling uncovered her anger at me -- and this was before the divorce
-		- Leen dancing at her graduation ceremonies
+Her counseling uncovered her anger at me -and this was before the divorce Leen dancing at her graduation ceremonies
-- ## Move to South Bend
+## Move to South Bend
-	- She kept me out of the loop in choosing a school.
+She kept me out of the loop in choosing a school.
-	- Somehow I got the message from the priest on Kaua'i (spiritual director for Happening?) that a parent should pay for whatever school the child chooses
+Somehow I got the message from the priest on Kaua'i (spiritual director for Happening?) that a parent should pay for whatever school the child chooses
-	- Glad that she was associated with my alma mater.
+Glad that she was associated with my alma mater.
 Disappointed that she was going to be around the old cronies and family of Bridget.
-- # Post-Divorce
+# Post-Divorce
-	- Desire for connection.
+Desire for connection.